Cash For Arms

 Want to sell your Para Ordnance 1911?
 Request a free appraisal and we’ll even send you a market-based offer.
 We specialize in pistols and provide competitive valuations.

-Value Factor 2: Para Ordnance 1911 Models or Variants
+How We Appraise Para Ordnance 1911 Models

 The Para Ordnance lineup includes numerous variants across single-stack and double-stack configurations, and specialized models.